Fredericksburg, Virginia: Crime

-Culture and recreation
+Arts and culture

 Architecture and historic sites

 Despite recent decades of suburban growth, reminders of the area's past abound.
 The 40-block Fredericksburg Historic District, listed on the National Register of Historic Places, embraces the city's downtown area and contains more than 350 buildings and locations dating to the 18th and 19th centuries, including the Fredericksburg Town Hall and Market Square, Lewis Store, and former site of the Slave Auction Block.

 Within the historic district, four 18th-century historic sites have been managed by the "Washington Heritage Museums": the Mary Washington House, where George Washington's mother lived in her final years; the late 18th-century Rising Sun Tavern, and the Hugh Mercer Apothecary Shop (the fourth, the St. James House (built 1768), is open to the public only during Historic Garden Week).
 Important public buildings include the 1852 courthouse designed by James Renwick, whose works include the Smithsonian Institution's castle building in Washington and St. Patrick's Cathedral in New York City, and the 1816 town hall and market house, now operated as the Fredericksburg Area Museum and Cultural Center.
 Another site of interest is St. George's Church.
 The James Monroe Museum and Memorial Library is located on the site where Monroe practiced law from 1786 to 1788.
 The museum is housed in a building made up of three individual structures, constructed at different times, beginning in 1816.

-Near the historic district is the Lewis Plantation, later named Kenmore, the plantation home of George Washington's sister Betty and her husband, Fielding Lewis.
+Near the historic district is Kenmore, the plantation home of George Washington's sister Betty and her husband, Fielding Lewis.